zuhlke/microservices/widgets-demo/README.md

 - Maven 3
 - Rabbit MQ running locally
 - config-service/src/main/resources/application.properties
-  for ease of use should be set to spring.cloud.config.server.git.uri=file://`PATH_TO_THIS_DEMO`/config-repo
+  For ease of use, this can be set to the absolute path (relative path does not work) of your local widgets config repo spring.cloud.config.server.git.uri=file://`PATH_TO_THIS_DEMO`/config-repo

 ## Technologies